K-rnivoro/Pimmodore-64/README.md

 <img width="680" height="567" alt="image" src="https://github.com/user-attachments/assets/83d4f272-d50c-495f-8bae-7efe0149050e" />

-## Setting up the BMC64 Emulator
+## How to set up BMC64 Emulator:

 For running BMC64 with the Pi connected to the Pico, you'll need the microSD card with:

 1 - The BMC64 Emulator.
 You can use the modified or the standard BMC64 version, however as explained before, the autoswitching Mode feature won't work in the standard version.

 2 - The Kernal ROMs.
+These are not included in the standard version of BMC64.
+However you can download from the VICE repository.

 3 - The .vkm files in order to have a fully working Keyboard matching all 8-bit emulated computers.
 Replace the original "positional" .vkm with the new ones.

+4 - Enter BMC64 Menu (as explained below), go to "Keyboard" and and change from "Symbolic" to "Positional".

+5 - If you have wired the joystick ports to the PI's GPIOs, go to "Joyport" and select GPIO Bank 1 and GPIO Bank 2 for Port 1 and Port 2 respectively.
+If you have wired the ports to the Pico instead, select Keyset 1 and Keyset 2 and then configure those Keysets below in the same menu.

+6 - Go to GPIO and check Config is set in "#1 (Nav+Joy)".

+I strongly recommend to read the [BMC64 readme](https://github.com/randyrossi/bmc64/blob/master/README.md) file for a good understanding of the BMC64 options.

-In order to make the whole process easier, I've uploaded a complete version of Lagoela's BMC64 autoswitching version, including the Kernal ROMS and the .vkm files.
-So you only need to setup a few things.
+In order to make the whole process easier, I've uploaded a complete version of Lagoela's BMC64 V4.2 autoswitching version, including the Kernal ROMS and the .vkm files.
+So you only need to follow the instructions from point 4).

 ### Entering the BMC64 Emulator Menu

 For entering the BMC64 Menu you need to press F12, as explained in Keymmodore-64 project, in PC Compatible Mode (green LED), you can get F12 by pressing C= and "Minus" key.
 However, once you are in any Emulator Mode, you can press C= and F7 key for entering the Menu.
 Press Left Arrow Key to go back, or exit the Menu.

-## How to set up BMC64 Emulator

-1 - Enter BMC64 Menu, go to "Keyboard" and and change from "Symbolic" to "Positional".

-2 - If you have wired the joystick ports to the PI's GPIOs, go to "Joyport" and select GPIO Bank 1 and GPIO Bank 2 for Port 1 and Port 2 respectively.
-If you have wired the ports to the Pico instead, select Keyset 1 and Keyset 2 and then configure those Keysets below in the same menu.

-3 - Go to GPIO and check Config is set in "#1 (Nav+Joy)".

-I strongly recommend to read the [BMC64 readme](https://github.com/randyrossi/bmc64/blob/master/README.md) file for a good understanding of the BMC64 options.

 ## How to test your keyboard and Joysticks.